-We have consistently made representations to DWP about the level of stress existing across Universal Credit Service Centres and, increasingly now, in the Jobcentres, where staff are also being used to clear UC tasks.
-Despite this, DWP have refused to work with PCS.
+We have consistently made representations to DWP about the level of stress existing across Universal Credit Service Centres and, increasingly now, in the jobcentres, where staff are also being used to clear UC tasks.
+Despite this, DWP has refused to work with PCS.

 We have fundamental concerns with the UC system and believe that without resolution, the system will fail the most vulnerable in our society and have a significant detrimental impact on UC claimants and their dependents.

 Jobcentre closures and staff cuts

 DWP now employs over 30,000 fewer staff than in 2010 because of government job cuts.
 Many highly experienced, fully benefit-trained processors have been replaced by staff given a few weeks of training, rather than the years of training and consolidation previously invested that allowed staff to deal effectively and timeously with claimant queries.